jhobbs/mathnotes/calculus/lengths areas and volumes.md

+# Lengths, Areas and Volumes

-# Volumes of Solids of Revolution
+## Volumes of Solids of Revolution

 Volume of a function of $x$ rotated about the $x$-axis